 However, garlic scapes have begun to make a debut at farmers' markets around the country, usually in late spring.
 This is because farmers need to harvest the garlic scapes early, so that the plant can direct its energy towards growing the bulb, which will then be harvested in late summer.
 If you see something that looks like a super-long, curly green bean with a tapering tip, you're probably looking at garlic scapes.

 While garlic scapes do have a garlicky flavor, it's much more muted than that of the bulbs.
 It often has a grassy flavor to it as well, similar to scallions.
 Once cooked, their texture is surprisingly dense and meaty.

 Ramps, also called wild leeks or ramson, are often confused with garlic scapes because they're somewhat similar in appearance and they are both available in the spring.
 Both ramps and garlic scapes are part of the allium family, which includes onions, shallots, and garlic.
 However, ramps and garlic scapes are two different plants and not the same: Garlic scapes are specifically the tops of the garlic bulb, while ramps consist of a whole plant that tastes similar to a cross between leek, onion, and garlic.

 Where to Buy Garlic Scapes

-Garlic scapes can be found in farmers' markets, Asian supermarkets, and some specialty stores in late spring and early summer, with June being the peak of ramp season in most locales.
+Garlic scapes can be found in farmers' markets, Asian supermarkets, and some specialty stores in late spring and early summer, with June being the peak in most locales.
 You typically won't find them in most supermarkets, even when they're in season.